avtorgenii/avtorgenii/README.md

 ## 🤝 Looking for Opportunities

-I'm actively seeking challenging internships and opportunities to apply my Python skills and gain valuable experience.
+I'm actively seeking challenging internships and opportunities to apply my coding skills and gain valuable experience.
 If you have an opportunity that aligns with my interests, feel free to reach out.
-I'm excited to connect with you!

 ---